 Situated on a formerly marshy and flat ground on the west bank of the River Exe estuary, Powderham Castle is the home to the Earl and Countess of Devon.
 Closed for private and hired events for most part of the year this castle is definitely worth paying a visit to, if your schedule happens to match with the days it is open to visitors.
 The walls of this palace are painted with rich history as it continues to be in the same family even 600 years later.
 Home to the 18th Earl and Countess of Devon currently, this building of this structure began in 1391 by Sir Philip Courtney.
 The setting is straight from a fairytale and is in a way really magical.
 All in all-this castle offers you a perfect opportunity for a fun-filled family day out!

-Powderham Castle Information
+Powderham Castle Travel Tips

 - You cannot roam around without a guide in the castle.
 Except for on the grounds and some accessible areas, enquire accordingly.